rheia-framework/RHEIA/docs/sphinx/API.rst

    rheia.UQ.pce.PCE.draw

-To screen the design space (i.e. generate a PCE for a set of design samples), the following functions allows to retrieve the bounds for the design variables, to determine the design samples and to generate :file:`design_space` files to store the input for the different design samples to be evaluated.
+To screen the design space (i.e. generate a PCE for a set of design samples), the following functions retrieve the bounds for the design variables, to determine the design samples and to generate :file:`design_space` files to store the input for the different design samples to be evaluated.